 Kelly Ann Gregus is a doctoral student in the School Psychology program area.
 Last year she completed the traineeship in the Leadership in Education in Neurodevelopmental and Related Disabilities program at the Waisman center.
 She received a BS in Biology, Neurobiology option from UW–Madison, where she worked in a developmental neuroscience lab with Dr. Timothy Gomez.
 Her research interests include brain-behavior relationships and neuromodulation interventions for children with Autism.
 When she is not working in the department or taking classes, she works for the Business Emerging Leaders (BEL) Program where she mentors undergraduate scholars.

-Joseph Guzaldo is a first-year graduate student in the School Psychology EdS program.
+Joseph Guzaldo is a graduate student in the School Psychology EdS program.
 He received his bachelor’s degree in psychology from Illinois State University.
 At Illinois State University, Joe was involved in multiple research teams that looked at values and diversity as well as Autism Spectrum Disorder.
 His advisor is Dr. Jenifer Asmus.
 His research interests include applied behavior analysis in the classroom setting and children with Autism Spectrum Disorder.

 Carly Holtzman is a graduate student in the School Psychology EdS program.
 She received a BA in Psychology with a concentration in Human Development as well as a minor in Creative Writing from DePaul University in Chicago.
 After graduation, she worked as a research assistant through the Center for Community Research at DePaul studying myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
 Her research interests include the implementation of interventions geared towards the support of social and emotional skill development in school settings.
 She is currently working on Dr. Andy Garbacz’s Teachers and Parents as Partners project aimed at improving communication and support between school and home settings for children with behavioral problems.

-Soobin Im is a third-year doctoral student in the School Psychology program area.
+Soobin Im is a doctoral student in the School Psychology program area.
 She received a BS in Psychology and a minor in Education and Educational Services from UW–Madison.
 Before her graduate training, she was involved in a research project on pediatric anxiety at the HealthEmotions Research Institute.
 Soobin’s research interests include understanding social-emotional development and support for English Language Learners and advocating for the students and their families who may face added stressors as a minoritized group.
 She currently works in the Rural Education Research and Implementation Center, examining mental and behavioral health needs of students in rural WI.

-Megan Kaul is a second-year doctoral student in the School Psychology program area in the Department of Educational Psychology.
+Megan Kaul is a doctoral student in the School Psychology program area in the Department of Educational Psychology.
 She graduated with her BA in Psychology from the University of Wisconsin-Madison in 2017.
 Prior to graduate school, she worked as a lab manager researching children’s learning, cognition, and development with the intent to extend research findings to educational settings.
 Her current research interests broadly include family engagement practices in schools, prevention and early intervention, and school mental health.
 Specifically, she is passionate about researching ways parents and teachers can utilize evidence-based practices to best support students with behavior challenges.

 Chelsea Krenn is a graduate student in the EdS program.
 She received a BS in Elementary Education from UW–Madison, earning teaching licenses in Early Childhood Education and English as a Second Language.
 Chelsea spent three years as a kindergarten and first grade teacher at Creekside Elementary in the Sun Prairie Area School District, where she is now the Universal PBIS Coach and an academic intervention teacher.
 As an educator, her mission is to foster equitable learning environments that provide all students with rich educational experiences and academic rigor and to provide strong social emotional supports to advance student learning outcomes.